sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

     how to do this in the `pip documentation <http://www.pip-installer.org/en/1.2.1/other-tools.html#using-pip-with-the-user-scheme>`_.

-    Alternatively, if you intend to do development on other software that uses Astropy, such as an affiliated package, consider installing Astropy into a :ref:`virtualenv<using-virtualenv>`.
+    Alternatively, if you intend to do development on other software that uses SunPy, such as an affiliated package, consider installing SunPy into a :ref:`virtualenv<using-virtualenv>`.

-    Do **not** install Astropy or other third-party packages using ``sudo`` unless you are fully aware of the risks.
+    Do **not** install SunPy or other third-party packages using ``sudo`` unless you are fully aware of the risks.